su2code/su2code.github.io/_tutorials/compressible_flow/Unsteady_NACA0012.md

 The `SQUARE`-window denotes the case of uniform weighting by 1, i.e. the case, where no special windowing-function is applied.
 It is not recommended to use `SQUARE`- windowing for senstivities, since no convergence is guarantied.
 For further information about the windowing approach, we refer to the work of Krakos et al. ([Sensitivity Analysis of Limit Cycle Oscillations](https://arc.aiaa.org/doi/abs/10.2514/6.2011-3553 "Sensitivity Analysis of Limit Cycle Oscillations")) and the work of Schotthöfer et al. ([AIAA PAPER, TBA](TBA "AIAA PAPER")).
+The windowed time-averaged output-field can be accessed in `SCREEN_OUTPUT` by adding the prefix `TAVG_` to the chosen output-field.
+For time-averaged sensitivities, one adds the prefix `D_TAVG_`.

-The windowing functionality can also be used to monitor time convergence: Similar to the steady-state case, a Cauchy-criterion can be employed for flow coefficients.
+The windowing functionality can also be used to monitor time convergence.
+Similar to the steady-state case, a Cauchy-criterion can be employed for flow coefficients.
 The Cauchy-criterion is applied to the windowed time-average from the iteration specified by `WINDOW_START_ITER + CONV_WINDOW_STARTITER` up to the current iteration.
 The field  or the list of fields to be monitored can be specified by `CONV_WINDOW_FIELD`.
 The solver will stop, if the average over a certain number of elements (set with `CONV_WINDOW_CAUCHY_ELEMS`) is smaller than the value set with `CONV_WINDOW_CAUCHY_EPS`.
 The windowed time-averaged Cauchy criterion can be activated by setting `WINDOW_CAUCHY_CRIT = YES` (default is `NO`).
+If a list of multiple convergence fields is chosen, the sovlver terminates, if the Cauchy criterion is satisfied for all fields on the list.
 ```
 % --- Coefficient-based Windowed Time Convergence Criteria ----%
 %